aiqm/torchani/docs/tips.rst

 Tips
 ====

-- Coordinates are in Angstrom, energies are in Hartree
+TorchANI expects all coordinates to be in Angstrom, all energies to be in Hartree and forces in Hartree/Angstrom.
-    - Therefore, forces are in Hartree/Angstrom